Chicago Blackhawks name and logo controversy: Controversy

-Suzan Shown Harjo (Cheyenne and Hodulgee Muscogee), who was awarded the US Presidential Medal of Freedom for decades of American Indian advocacy and is President of the Morning Star Institute, says the Blackhawks have escaped the scrutiny given to other teams using Native imagery because hockey is not a cultural force on the level of football.
+Suzan Shown Harjo (Cheyenne and Hodulgee Muscogee), who was awarded the US Presidential Medal of Freedom for decades of American Indian advocacy, including leading a lawsuit against Washington’s football team and restoring over 1 million acres of Indigenous land back, and is President of the Morning Star Institute and former Executive Director of the National Congress of American Indians, says the Blackhawks have escaped the scrutiny given to other teams using Native imagery because hockey is not a cultural force on the level of football or baseball.
 American Indian organizations have called for an end to all Indian-related mascots and that she found the hockey team's name and Indian head symbol to be offensive.
-"It lacks dignity," she said.
+"It lacks dignity", she said.
 "There's dignity in a school being named after a person or a people.
 There's dignity in a health clinic or hospital.
 There's nothing dignified in something being so named (that is used for) recreation or entertainment or fun."
 The National Congress of American Indians also opposes the Blackhawks' logo, as it does all Native American mascots.
 In 2010, sports columnist Damien Cox called on the franchise to retire the "racially insensitive" logo, saying that: "Clearly, no right-thinking person would name a team after an aboriginal figure these days any more than they would use Muslims or Africans or Chinese or any ethnic group to depict a specific sporting notion."

+In 2013, WTTW interviewed Chicagoan Anthony Roy, First Nation Ojibway Tribe, who has called for a new logo and mascot, who said "You can't ignore the history of the time and the ideas and the ideology people of color faced during the creation of mascots.
+There was forced assimilation and cultural destruction.
+When the [physical] genocide of the Nation was over, cultural genocide starts.
+So while children were taken from their families, Native children, ... this is alongside the history of sports and the births of sports leagues and many mascots.
+For instance the residential school my father attended that was around the time of the foundation of the Blackhawks."

-In 2015, Mark Chipman, chairman of True North Sports & Entertainment, the owner of the NHL's Winnipeg Jets decided to ban fake Native headdresses at games after meeting with First Nations leaders.
+In 2015, Mark Chipman, chairman of True North Sports & Entertainment, the owner of the NHL's Winnipeg Jets, decided to ban fake Native headdresses at games after meeting with First Nations leaders.
 The meeting took place in response to a complaint by a Jets fan after seeing a Blackhawks fan in a headdress.